we-learn-js/js-training/src/slides/02-Scope&Closures.md

 #### block scope

-> Accesible only from the inner block where is was declared
+> Accesible only from the inner block where is was declared.
+Introduced with ES6.

 ```js
 var a = 1